-In short, Petitioner presented no reliable studies showing that users of its flavored products were more likely to stop smoking cigarettes than users of tobacco-flavored products.
-In its TPL Review, FDA explained in detail why it is necessary to perform studies that "enable direct assessment of behavioral outcomes associated with actual product use over time," ER-24, which the studies offered by Petitioner did not do.
+In short, Petitioner presented no studies showing that users of its flavored products were more likely to stop smoking cigarettes than users of tobacco-flavored products.
 Thus, there was nothing arbitrary and capricious about the agency's approach.

-4. FDA's requirement for product-specific evidence showing the comparative benefit of flavored vs. tobacco-flavored ecigarettes in helping smokers to stop smoking was reasonable.
+4. FDA's requirement for product-specific evidence showing the comparative benefit of flavored versus tobacco-flavored e-cigarettes in helping smokers to stop smoking was reasonable.

 Contrary to Petitioner's claim (Petr's Br.
-41-44), the MDO was not arbitrary and capricious because it relied on general evidence of the impact of flavors on youth e-cigarette use, while requiring product-specific evidence to assess any benefits to smokers from use of Petitioner's products.
-The Sixth Circuit rejected a similar argument in Breeze Smoke.
-18 F.4th at 508 (concluding that FDA acted lawfully in "considering literature that supported the thesis that flavored ENDS products pose special health risks to children[, while] requiring [Petitioner] present more than literature reviews to justify its products' public health benefits").
+46-50), the MDO was not arbitrary and capricious because it relied on general evidence of the impact of flavors on youth e-cigarette use, while requiring product-specific evidence to assess any benefits to smokers from use of Petitioner's products.
+The Sixth Circuit rejected a similar argument in Breeze Smoke, 18 F.4th at 508 (concluding that FDA acted lawfully in "considering literature that supported the thesis that flavored ENDS products pose special health risks to children[, while] requiring [Petitioner] present more than literature reviews to justify its products' public health benefits.").

-FDA relied on general scientific literature to show the special appeal of flavored e-cigarettes to youth because, in the Sixth Circuit's words, "those risks are understood as a matter of scientific consensus."
+FDA reasonably relied on general scientific literature to show the special appeal of flavored e-cigarettes to youth because, in the Sixth Circuit's words, "those risks are understood as a matter of scientific consensus."
 Id.
+Petitioner's products are designed to be used with the primary characteristic-flavors-that attracts young people to e-cigarettes.
 In contrast, FDA found that no scientific consensus exists on whether flavors help cigarette smokers stop smoking to a greater degree than tobacco-flavored e-cigarettes.
+See 2-ER-17-18.

-ER-23-24.
-FDA further concluded that product-specific evidence is necessary because the effectiveness of a product in "promoting switching among smokers arises from a combination of its product features-including labeled characteristics like flavor and nicotine concentration-as well as the sensory and subjective experience of use (taste, throat hit, nicotine delivery), and can also be influenced by how the device itself looks and feels to the use[r]."
-ER-25.
-It was thus appropriate for FDA to require product-specific evidence to support this claim.
+While Petitioner claims to have submitted, as part of its literature review, randomized controlled trials, Petr's Br.
+37, supra p.16, and "information on switching and cessation, as well as outcomes based on flavor type," Petr's Br.
+39, these studies did not evaluate Petitioner's products.
+See id. (noting that these studies were part of "Literature Reviews").
+This is a fatal omission because, as FDA noted, a product's effectiveness in "promoting switching among smokers arises from a combination of its product features-including labeled characteristics like flavor and nicotine concentration-as well as the sensory and subjective experience of use (taste, throat hit, nicotine delivery), and can also be influenced by how the device itself looks and feels to the use[r]."
+2-ER-19.
+Petitioner's own literature review concedes that the products assessed in the studies might "not have similar profile[s] as that of...[Petitioner's] product under...consideration here."
+4-ER-788.
+It was thus reasonable for FDA to require product-specific evidence to support the thesis that Petitioner's flavored products are more effective in helping smokers stop smoking than tobacco-flavored products.

-B. FDA's determination that access and marketing restrictions are insufficient to reduce youth initiation of flavored products was reasonable.
+C. FDA's determination that access and marketing restrictions are insufficient to reduce youth initiation of flavored products was not arbitrary and capricious.